NasKar2/truenas-upgrade-jails/README.md

 Then it will upgrade each jail with a status of 'up' to that version.

-If your jail is 'down' it will git can error msg and continue to the next jail in your system.
+If your jail is 'down' it will give an error msg and continue to the next jail in your system.

 After you change the down jails to a status of up you can re run the script.